 Anti-Termite Treatment for first time user

 What is the most effective treatment for termites?

 There are short term and long term treatments available, depending on your needs, budget, infestation level and type of infestation.
-There are “spot treatments” available whereby localized treatment is conducted on the affected area.
+Treatments include “spot treatments” to deliver localized treatment on the affected area.
 Serves as a “contact kill” method, termite infestation may be eliminated however, the colony is not controlled from the soil level – the root source.

 How long does a termite treatment last?

-#4 What termite species does it cover?
+What termite species does it cover?

 What questions do I need to ask the pest control specialist

-There are many options and providers in the market and it is important to ask relevant questions to the pest control company you are evaluating to ensure your investment is well spent.
-A termite control package typically cost more than a general pest treatment due to its complexity and size of coverage, hence it is important to ensure credibility, quality and trustworthiness.
+There are many options and providers in the market.
+It is important to ask relevant questions to the pest control company you are evaluating.
+A termite control package typically cost more than a general pest treatment.
+This is due to its complexity and size of coverage, hence it is important to ensure credibility, quality and trustworthiness.